yogijonasson/AI-Summer-School-2025/README.md

 - We had only **5 hours** to regroup and complete the challenge, which tested our ability to prioritize, collaborate, and make quick decisions.
 ##### For the Group A :
-- We completed most of the presentation—including project planning and system design—but couldn’t deliver a **functioning machine learning model** in time.
+- We completed most of the presentation,including project planning and system design,but couldn’t deliver a **functioning machine learning model** in time.
 - Despite trying both **Linear Regression** and **Random Forest**, our models failed to produce reliable predictions.
 - Possible reasons include:
   - Data cleaning issues
   - Bugs or missteps in our **Python implementation**
   - Misalignment between model selection and the data characteristics
 - This made it clear that early alignment around **data quality and preprocessing** is critical.
-- Our biggest takeaway: **if the model fails, revisit the data pipeline first**—debugging at the model stage without clean data is often wasted effort.
+- Our biggest takeaway: **if the model fails, revisit the data pipeline first**,debugging at the model stage without clean data is often wasted effort.
 - Moving forward, we need to rebuild the pipeline with a stronger foundation in **data cleaning**, **model debugging**, and **performance evaluation**.

 📂 These are the group A